gbeckers/Darr/docs/rationale.rst

 files that are both human- and computer-readable.
 For a variety of current analysis tools, Darr even provides example code of how to read the data.
 E.g.
 Python/NumPy (without the Darr library), R, Julia, MatLab/Octave, and Mathematica.
-Just a quickycopy-paste of the code in the README is enough to read your data in any of those environments ans start working with them.
+Just a quick copy-paste of the code in the README is enough to read your data in any of those environments ans start working with them.
 Every array that you work with can be simply be provided as such to others with minimal explanation.